Vkumar-sys/Codebasics_Rc_9_Adhoc_Queries/README.md

 ✔ This report should help in evaluating the financial impact of our promotional campaigns.

-↪Q4> Produce a report that calculates the Incremental Sold Quantity(ISU %) for each category dring the Diwali campaign.
+↪Q4> Produce a report that calculates the Incremental Sold Quantity(ISU %) for each category during the Diwali campaign.
      Additionally,provide rankings for the categories based on their ISU %.
  The report will include three key fields: Category, ISU% and rank order.